 I have been on the receiving end of fabulous gifts from the Cornwall Macmillan Christmas Fair for many, many years (my mother Mary Holborow founded the fair some 25-plus years ago) and when I moved back to Cornwall I was really pleased to be asked to join the team.
 When my mother was ill, I saw the work of the Macmillan Nurses at first hand and welcome the chance to help (even in a small way) to ensure Macmillan can continue to change lives in Cornwall.
 I am responsible for bringing the sponsors in and have been overwhelmed by the generosity and support from businesses both large and small across the county.
 My company, Wild West, runs the PR campaign for the Fair on a pro bono basis and I am particularly grateful to Florence Bate at Wild West for the support she gives me on this.

-I’ve worked for Macmillan for 25 years, since the very beginning.
-I started organising art sales at the Christmas Fare, and then took over selecton and running of the stalls, which I did for 15 years.
-This was all at the Hotel Bristol in Newquay, where we held the Fare for 20 years.
-It was outgrowing itself, and afer much research, Eden Project kindly offered to act as our host.
+I’ve worked for The Christmas Fair for 27 years, since the very beginning.
+I started organising art sales at the Christmas Fair, and then took over selection and running of the stalls, which I did for 15 years.
+This was all at the Hotel Bristol in Newquay, where we held the Fair for 20 years in aid of Macmillan Cancer Support Cornwall.
+It was outgrowing itself, and after much research, Eden Project kindly offered to act as our host.
 This was a huge move, but it’s been a very successful partnership.
 We now raise over double the amount taken previously.
 At the Hotel Bristol we aimed to raise around £20,000 each year.
 Our target at Eden is now to exceed £50,000 each year.

-Kate and I are very proud to lead a very vibrant, hard working team that achieves more and more each year, commitng valuable time and energy with endless enthusiasm.
-We are all working hard for the good of Macmillan, as do all their army of volunteers.
+Kate and I are very proud to lead a very vibrant, hard working team that achieves more and more each year, committing valuable time and energy with endless enthusiasm.
+We are all working hard for the good of our amazing county.

 Be sure to come and support us!